nus-cs2113-AY2122S2/tp/docs/team/alanlowzies.md

   WerkIt! to carry out.
 10. Wrote some exception APIs for WerkIt!, including `InvalidWorkoutException`, `InvalidExerciseException`, and `UnknownFileException`.
-11. Contributed to the `ExerciseList` API, which is mainly done by my team member Haofeng, by adding additional functionality to the API such as populating the `exercise.txt` file with default exercises.
-The exercises were thought of by Haofeng :)
+11. Contributed to the `ExerciseList` API by adding utility methods.
 12. Wrote JUnit test cases for WerkIt!
 APIs including (but not limited to) `WorkoutCommand`, `FileManager`, `Parser`, etc.
 13. Wrote JavaDocs for the classes and methods that I have created.